matwilso/boxLCD/README.md

 boxLCD 📟
 =================

-boxLCD uses box2D physics with extremely low resolution and binarized rendering.
-It provides an API and sample environments which you can use to develop methods for learning dynamics models.
+boxLCD is box2D physics with low resolution and binarized rendering.
+It provides sample environments and an API for defining worlds.

-The aim of this project is to accelerate progress in learned simulator and world model research, by providing a simple testbed for developing and quickly iterating on predictive modeling ideas.
+The aim of this project is to accelerate progress in [learned simulator](https://matwilso.github.io/robot-learning/learned-sims/) and world model research, by providing a simple testbed for developing and quickly iterating on ideas for learning predictive models.
-Eventually we care about systems that are trained on real world data and that help robots act in the real world.
+Eventually we care about predictive models that are trained on real world data and that help robots act in the real world.
-But it seems that we have a lot of fundamental research to do before this is possible.
+But we have a lot of fundamental research to do, before we can realize the [full vision](https://matwilso.github.io/robot-learning/future/).

-You can think of it roughly like an MNIST for learned simulators.
+You can think of boxLCD as something akin to MNIST, but for learning dynamics models in robotics.
-Generating MNIST digits is not very useful and has become fairly trivial, compared to generating high-resolution images of faces, for example.
+Generating MNIST digits is not very useful and has become fairly trivial.
-But it provides a simple first task to try ideas on and it lets you iterate quickly and build intuition. boxLCD aims to provide a similar service, but for learning dynamics models in robotics.
+But it provides a simple first task to try ideas on and it lets you iterate quickly and build intuition.
+Learning dynamics models of 2D physics with low resolution images is not very useful and will be trivial compared to learning models of the real world.
+But it provides an easy entry point to the problem, both for the field as a whole, as well as individuals starting out in the area.

+boxLCD is somewhat of a minimum viable product at this point.
+For more of the reasoning behind it and future plans, see the [Roadmap](#roadmap).

 **Table of Contents**
 - [Installation ‍💻](#installation-)